Wintermute0110/plugin.program.AEL.dev/NOTES.md

  1) If the ROM scanner finds a multidisc image belonging to a set, for example `Final Fantasy VII (USA) (Disc 3).cue`.

-    * The filename corresponds to the first ROM of the set.
+    * The filename corresponds to the basename of the set.

     * The ROM basename is added to the `disks` list.

     * Asset names will have the basename of the set `Final Fantasy VII (USA)`.

 ```
-    filename = '/home/kodi/ROMs/Final Fantasy VII (USA) (Disc 3).cue'
+    filename = '/home/kodi/ROMs/Final Fantasy VII (USA)'
     disks = ['Final Fantasy VII (USA) (Disc 3).cue']
 ```